pcfreak30/skyd/doc/api/index.html.md

 **aggregatenumfiles** | uint64
 the total number of files in the sub directory tree

+**aggregatenumskyfiles** | uint64
+the total number of skyfiles in the sub directory tree

+**aggregatesize** | uint64
+the total size in bytes of files in the sub directory tree

+**aggregateskynetsize** | uint64
+the total size in bytes of skyfiles in the sub directory tree

 **aggregatenumstuckchunks** | uint64
 the total number of stuck chunks in the sub directory tree

-**aggregatesize** | uint64
-the total size in bytes of files in the sub directory tree

 **health** | float64
 This is the worst health of any of the files or subdirectories.
 Health is the